yichingbradley/yichingbradley.github.io/index.md

 layout: default
 ---
 # Resume
+## Rent Ready
+**IT Business Analyst** -- _May 2019 - Present_
+* Provide exceptional Tier 1 production support to internal team members
+* Work with internal business partners to validate and ensure data integrity on an ongoing basis
+* Own end to end data collection, analysis, and solution proposal
+* Build detailed support and functional documentation of internal software tools and business processes
+* Provide internal system testing, while coordinating and supporting end user acceptance testing and training
+* Assist in platform deployments
+*Work with a small technology team in a fast paced, and often ambiguous environment where all solutions are on the table and creativity is encouraged and rewarded

 ## SYNERGY COVERAGE SOLUTIONS
 **Business & Regulatory Analyst** -- _Mar 2018 – Jan 2019_
 * Develop client-facing cloud mobile application with Microsoft PowerApp